-The assessment report seems to be adequate and in general, it provides the information necessary to justify the scores assigned to the different categories.
-This is a semi-pelagic fishery with relatively low impact on other species and the habitat.
-The target stocks are above the limit reference points and a management plan has been implemented for the fishery (but there are some concerns about how F is restricted as it seems to be over FMSY and increasing).
-Two main concerns.
-One is the level of misreporting in the fishery.
-It could potentially be a large problem with regards to the perception of these stocks (particularly for the herring stock).
-And no information on misreporting is currently available for the Estonian fishery.
+The assessment report is adequate, the MARINTRUST standard has been adequately applied and the information provided seem to be enough to justify the scores assigned to the different categories.
+This is a pelagic fishery with relatively low impact on bycatch species and the habitat.
+The target stocks are above the limit reference points and a management plan has been implemented for the fishery although there are some concerns about how fishing mortality (F) is restricted as it seems to be over FMSY and increasing.
+Two main concerns: One is the level of misreporting in the fishery, which could potentially be a large problem with regards to the perception of these stocks (particularly for the herring stock).
+No adequate information on misreporting seems to be available for the assessed fisheries.
 My second concern is about the low level of observer coverage which prevents assessing the real impact of the fishery on ETP species.
 The fishery could potentially be a threat to the critically endangered population of the Baltic harbour porpoise.
 See my comments in the relevant sections.